-In 2013, the year just past, over 38,000 people filed for bankruptcy protection.
-In 2012, over 40,000 people filed; in 2011, over 50,000 people filed.
+In 2014, the year just past, over 34,000 people filed for bankruptcy protection.
+In 2013, over 38,000 people filed; in 2012, over 40,000 people filed; in 2011, over 50,000 people filed.
 Based on statistics released by the Clerk of Bankruptcy Court for the Northern District of Georgia, around 500,000 people have filed bankruptcy over the past 10 years.
 Given that there are about 5 million people in the Atlanta metro area, this means that about 1 out of every 10 north Georgia residents has filed a Chapter 7 or Chapter 13.

 I give you these statistics not to promote bankruptcy filing as a positive (I strongly believe that it should be considered as a last resort) but to demolish the myth that only deadbeats and speculators file bankruptcy.
 The truth is that whether economic times are good or bad, even a few bad months caused by:

 - a separation or divorce

 can send you spiraling over the edge of solvency.

 You may be wondering:

 - what does it mean to seek relief under the bankruptcy laws?